-Her wish list has something for people at all points in the income distribution, very much including those at the top of it.
-In fact, in a recent conversation with voters, she emphasized helping those who earn too much to qualify for current ACA subsidies:
+Her wish list has something for people at all points in the income distribution, very much including those at the top of it, who currently earn too much to qualify for current ACA subsidies:

 She also discussed her proposal to ease the cutoff point for Affordable Care Act subsidies, which the law makes available to Americans making 400 percent of the federal poverty level.

 She was responding to a question from a resident who complained that she’s just above the cutoff level to enjoy subsidies on the Obamacare exchanges.

 “There’s just a cutoff, instead of what I’d like to see which is a kind of gradual diminishment.
 People shouldn’t just – once they get to a certain income level – shouldn’t lose all their benefits,” Clinton said.
 “That’s something I’m looking at.”

 Let’s look at what she’s “looking at” to help the buyers who earn too much to qualify for subsidies.
 On her campaign website, Clinton proposes this package of ACA enhancements (my emphasis):